Personal Education (including Sex and Relationships Education)

 The strategic plan for Personal Education outlines the theme, unit and learning outcome for each year group.
 These have been planned in specific terms based on the needs of the wider school and community.

-Learning is sequenced so that it is revisited and developed twice within each Key Stage allowing children to continue to reflect on their learning and further build and deepen their knowledge and understanding.
+Learning is sequenced so that it is revisited and developed annually allowing children to continue to reflect on their learning and further build and deepen their knowledge and understanding.
 Other learning opportunities, for the whole school in assembly times, are planned for which compliment national days; these sessions both support and enhance their Personal Education.

-Each theme and unit has a sequence of learning for each year group.
-Each part of learning is centred around a question.
+Each theme and unit has a sequence of questions for each year group.
 Children have the opportunity, through collaborative, practical and real-life learning sessions, to explore their understanding of this question and any misconceptions will be addressed so that learning is current and accurate.
 Learning will be as relevant to the pupils as possible taking into account: school, community, national and global news and trends.
 Children will be encouraged to apply their “factual” learning to real-life scenarios and will be challenged to think “what if”.

 This planned, developmental programme of learning, through which children acquire the knowledge, understanding and skills is fundamental to enabling children to make the best informed choices throughout their lives – choices which will protect their wellbeing as 21st Century citizens.

 Teachers will have a firm understanding of what their children already know about a “topic” area before teaching.
-Training, March 2021, suggested that the DFE supported the use of brain storms or mind maps (class based) and that they should be evident in each class.
-Personal Education will not be measured by Learning Objectives in terms of data but will be judged in terms of overall progress of the child’s development and understanding of their personal education: this will, along with the social and emotional well-being of children, contribute to their attainment in this area.
+Training, March 2021, suggested that the DFE supported the use of brain storms or mind maps (class based) to establish what chidlren already know.
+Personal Education will not be measured by Learning Objectives in terms of data but will be judged in terms of overall progress of the child’s development and understanding of their personal education: this will, along with the social and emotional well-being of children, contribute to their personal development .

 Where children struggle to maintain a healthy individual personal learning experience and there is deemed a need, the school inclusion team will support with further learning.